 The education typically required to enter the occupation ranges from a high school diploma to a college degree.
 Most police and detectives must graduate from their agency’s training academy before completing a period of on-the-job training.
-Candidates must be U.S. citizens, usually at least 21 years old, and able to meet rigorous physical and personal qualification standards.
+Candidates must be U.S. citizens, usually at least 21 years old, and able to meet rigorous physical and personal qualifications.
 A felony conviction or drug use may disqualify a candidate.

 Fish and game wardens typically need a bachelor’s degree; desirable fields of study include wildlife science, biology, or natural resources management.
 Federal Wildlife Officers and some state-level fish and game wardens typically do not need a bachelor’s degree.

 Federal law enforcement agents undergo extensive training, usually at the U.S. Marine Corps base in Quantico, Virginia, or at a Federal Law Enforcement Training Center.